pyscript/pyscript/docs/reference/API/when.md

 If the decorated function takes a single (non-self) argument, it will be passed the [Event object](https://developer.mozilla.org/en-US/docs/Web/API/Event) corresponding to the triggered event.
 If the function takes no (non-self) argument, it will be called with no arguments.

+You wil need to import when to get access to this feature:
+`from pyscript import when`

 ## Parameters

 `event_type` - A string representing the event type to match against.
 This can be any of the [https://developer.mozilla.org/en-US/docs/Web/Events#event_listing](https://developer.mozilla.org/en-US/docs/Web/Events) that HTML elements may emit, as appropriate to their element type.